paritytech/research/docs/Polkadot/security/keys/3-session.md

    These are issued from the nominator keys acting as validator operators.
 Using an implicit certificate either restricts the setup to a single validator operator or increases code complexity by requiring a designated primary operator.
 Implicit certificates also make session key records impossible to authenticate without access to the nominator account, though this may be a desirable property.

    Signers can efficiently batch numerous VRF outputs into a single proof using these keys, similar to CloudFlare's Privacy Pass.
-If these VRFs are employed for block production, signers could periodically publish a "sync digest" that consolidates thousands of past block production VRFs into a single verification, significantly improving syncing speed.
-Additionally, there is a pathway to to batch-verify these VRFs across multiple signers, which would require enlarging the VRF output and proof size from 96 to 128 bytes.
+If these VRFs are employed for block production, signers could periodically publish a "sync digest" to consolidate thousands of past block production VRFs into a single verification, significantly improving syncing speed.
+Additionally, there is a pathway to batch-verify these VRFs across multiple signers, which would require enlarging the VRF output and proof size from 96 to 128 bytes.

  - Small curve of BLS12-381 (48-byte public keys, 96-byte signatures)